Prime Factorization of ideals in commutative rings, with a focus on Krull rings: Almost Dedekind rings

 The next result is a general Krull ring analog of \cite[Proposition 39.4]{3} that $R$ is a general ZPI-ring if and only if $R$ is a Noetherian multiplication ring.

 \begin{corollary} A ring $R$ is a general Krull ring if and only if $R$ is a $u$-Noetherian $u$-multiplication ring. \end{corollary}

 \begin{proof} Suppose that $R$ is a general Krull ring.
-Then $R$ is a $u$-Noetherian ring by Theorem~\ref{u-Noetherian strong Krull}.
+Then $R$ is a $u$-Noetherian ring by Theorem~\ref{u-Noetherian strong Krull} and $R$ is a finite direct product of Krull domains and SPRs.
+Clearly, an SPR is a $u$-multiplication ring.
 Now, let $D$ be a Krull domain and $A \subseteq B$ be ideals of $D$.
 If $A = (0)$, then $(0) = (0)_u = (BA)_u$, so we may assume that $A \neq (0)$.
 Then $B$ is $u$-invertible by assumption, and hence if we let $C = B^{-1}A$, then $C$ is an ideal of $D$ such that $A_u = (BC)_u$.
-Hence, a Krull domain is a $u$-multiplication ring.
-Clearly, an SPR is a $u$-multiplication ring.
-Hence, if $R$ is a general Krull ring, then $R$ is a finite direct sum of Krull domains and SPRs and each direct summand of $R$ is a $u$-multiplication ring.
-Thus, by Lemmas \ref{direct sum} and \ref{u-diect product}, it is routine to check that $R$ is a $u$-multiplication ring.
-The converse follows by Theorem~\ref{u-Noetherian strong Krull} and Lemma~\ref{u-multi}. \end{proof}
+Hence, $D$ is a $u$-multiplication ring.
+Therefore, $R$ is a finite direct product of $u$-multiplication rings.
+Thus, by Lemmas \ref{u-multi}(2), $R$ is a $u$-multiplication ring.
+The converse follows by Theorem~\ref{u-Noetherian strong Krull} and Lemma~\ref{u-multi}(1). \end{proof}

 We end this paper with the following diagram, which summarizes the exact relationship of the $15$ different types of rings which are studied in this paper.

 It is well known and easy to see that none of the implications are reversible and the three counter parts of each type of rings are the same when the rings are integral domains.